 The weight of the four-wheeler must be appropriate for the age of the kid.
 If a child is too small to control the ATV, accidents can result.

-Therefore you must know the equivalent weight of the four wheeler to the age of your children.
+Therefore you must know the equivalent weight of the four-wheeler to the age of your children.

 Children who are 3 to 7 years old can use four-wheelers that can take 40 pounds of weight.
 These four-wheelers are basically toys, light enough so a child can maneuver them with their own strength.

 Children 8 years old and over can use four-wheelers that can accommodate 65 pounds of weight.
-This is still a suitable size for the child this age as the child can easily maneuver it.
+This is still a suitable size for a child this age as the child can easily maneuver it.

-Gas-Powered Vs. Electric-Powered ATVs
+Gas-Powered vs. Electric-Powered ATVs

 Before deciding on a vehicle, be aware of the huge differences between the gas-powered and the electric-powered four-wheeler.